bartificer/programming-by-stealth/docs/pbs99.md

 ### The *is-a* Relationship

 Every link in an inheritance tree is an *is-a* relationship.
-So, we can say that a manager *is an* employee, and and employee *is a* person.
+So, we can say that a manager *is an* employee, and an employee *is a* person.
 However, we can merge connected links in the tree together, and we can also say that a manager *is a* person.
-So, there exists a direct or indirect *is-a* relationship between a class and ever class between it and the root of the inheritance tree.
+So, there exists a direct or indirect *is-a* relationship between a class and every class between it and the root of the inheritance tree.

 ## What Inheritance Gives Us